usccolumbia/materialsatlas/docs/user-guide/formation_energy_ehull.md

 ### Background

 Formation energy indicates only whether the material is stable with respect to the parent materials of each element.
 However, after synthesizing the material, it can decompose to a combination of other competing phases.
 If the material is thermodynamically stable, the energy above the hull must be equal to zero.
 In MaterialsAtals.org, we provide a tool to compute energy above hull employing the DFT energies of the target material and competing phases.
-Here, we are using the pymatgen code to compute energy-above-hull [^7][^8].
+Here, we use the pymatgen code to compute energy-above-hull [^7][^8].

 ### Using the Energy-Above-Hull Calculator
 1. Mention the formula and the corrected energy per atom obtained from DFT in the text box.
+Please refer ref. [^9] for more information.
 2. Press 'Check Now' button.